Nargonath/cra-build-watch/README.md

 If those defaults do not work for you, the script accepts some arguments:

-* `-b|--build-path`: expects either an absolute or relative path.
+- `-b|--build-path`: expects either an absolute or relative path.
 If a relative path is given it will be prefixed by your project root path.
-  * default: `yourProjectRoot/build`.
+  - default: `yourProjectRoot/build`.
+- `--disable-chunks`: disable code-splitting / chunks so that only a single bundle.js file is generated.
+It only works with `react-scripts` >= `2.0.0`.
-* `--react-scripts-version`: expects the `react-scripts` version you are using in your project i.e `2.0.3`.
+- `--react-scripts-version`: expects the `react-scripts` version you are using in your project i.e `2.0.3`.
 If not given it will be implied from your `node_modules` and if it cannot be implied the version `2.1.2` will be the default.
 Consider setting it if you **ejected** and are not using the latest `react-scripts` version.
-* `-p|--public-path`: expects a relative URL where `/` is the root.
+- `-p|--public-path`: expects a relative URL where `/` is the root.
 If you serve your files using an external webserver this argument is to match with your web server configuration.
 More information can be found in [webpack configuration guide](https://webpack.js.org/configuration/output/#output-publicpath).
-  * default: "".
+  - default: "".
-* `-v|--verbose`: display webpack build output.
+- `-v|--verbose`: display webpack build output.